c0rv4x/project-black/README.md

 - Workers: each task has it's own worker.
 For instance, masscan and nmap will be run only in separate workers

 For complex installation, see the wiki.
-Now head to http://localhost:5000, enter the credentials (can be found

 ```
 git clone https://github.com/c0rvax/black